StephenDev0/StikDebug/README.md

 - Seamless integration with our custom built loopback vpn.
 - Native UI for managing debugging/JIT-enabling.
 - Optional block-based script editor for building scripts using a Scratch-like interface.
-- Block editor provides quick-insert options for common values.
+- Block editor provides quick-insert options for common values and color-coded blocks for a Scratch-like feel.
 - No data collection—ensuring full privacy.

 ## License